davidgalfi/Models-of-Complex-Drug-Treatments-for-Viral-Infections/README.md

 - **data/**: Includes experimental results and example datasets.
 - **config/**: Configuration files for customizable parameters.
 - **output/**: Stores the output from model simulations.

+## Features

+- **Simulate Drug Treatments**
+  - Model various drug regimens and assess their impact on viral load over time.
+  - Supports multiple types of antiviral drugs and combination therapies.

+- **Customizable Parameters**
+  - Users can adjust parameters such as dosage, treatment duration, and frequency to explore different scenarios.
+  - Provides flexibility to model patient-specific treatment plans.

+- **Data Analysis and Visualization**
+  - Analyze simulation results to identify optimal treatment strategies.
+  - Generate visualizations such as graphs and charts to illustrate the effects of different drug regimens (if applicable).

+- **Modular Architecture**
+  - Designed with a modular structure to facilitate easy integration of new models or drugs.
+  - Allows for straightforward extension and customization of the simulation framework.

+- **Performance Optimization**
+  - Efficient algorithms ensure fast simulation times even with complex models.
+  - Scalable to handle large datasets and multiple simulations concurrently.

 ## Contributing 🤝